antmicro/topwrap/docs/source/config.md

 ~/.config/topwrap/config.yaml
 ```

+Additionally, *some* configuration options can be specified in the [design YAML](./description_files.md#design-description).

 ## Configuration precedence

 When multiple configuration files are present, the options are evaluated and overridden based on the location of the configuration file.
 The precedence, from highest to lowest, is as follows:

+- Design YAML when evaluating the design
 - `topwrap.yaml` in the current working directory
 - `~/.config/topwrap/topwrap.yaml` (user-specific configuration)
 - `~/.config/topwrap/config.yaml` (fallback configuration)